Updated March 28, 2023

 - It is not easy to apply metrics in all cases.
 It is difficult and expensive in some cases.

 - It is difficult to verify the validity of historical or empirical data on which the verification and justification.

-- Certain variables are estimated on which the predictive models are based on and they are no known so often.
+- Certain variables are estimated based on the predictive models, and they are not known so often.

 The quality of the ongoing process is identified, implementation of any improvements and prediction of quality of the software after the implementation phase is over is all done by using software metrics.
-The decisions made during the development phase of the project can be reviewed by project managers and leads by using software metrics and then make plans to do the changes.
-But it is not meant only for the higher-level management like the leads and project managers, it can be used by any individual for the sake of the team and effective results can be obtained.
+Project managers and leads can review the decisions made during the project’s development phase by using software metrics and then making plans to do the changes.
+But it is not meant only for the higher-level management like the leads and project managers, any individual can use it for the sake of the team, and effective results can be obtained.